 It takes good organizational skills to ensure a job is done well in the workforce.
 A minute-taker needs to have a good understanding of the upcoming agenda, have background information on topics to be discussed, have a record of previous meetings, and know how to organize the minutes effectively.

 Critical thinking is a top soft skill that helps differentiate between the important matters discussed and what is known as filler.
 Most meetings only require a detailed summary of the topics discussed and decisions made, so a minute-taker needs to understand how to distinguish between what is relevant and what is not.

-While listening skills may be an obvious part of being a minute-taker, this refers to being able to tune into the meaning of the conversation or discussion.
+While active listening skills may be an obvious part of being a minute-taker, this refers to being able to tune into the meaning of the conversation or discussion.
 Aside from paying close attention to all speakers, a minute-taker must be able to identify information into appropriate classifications.

 Assertiveness refers to being confident in an assuring way with no presence of aggressiveness.
 A minute-taking must be assertive when the meeting discussion becomes muddled.
 Speaking up to have topics clarified or repeated is essential to ensure the minutes recorded are accurate.